University of Missouri, City of Columbia release joint list of crime-fighting plans

 MU and the City of Columbia on Wednesday put out a list of actions they’re taking to make downtown safer after a shooting over homecoming weekend killed a woman and hurt two other innocent bystanders.
 A Florida man has been charged with murder for allegedly firing 11 shots into a crowd.

-Increased staffing for the Columbia Police Department and the University of Missouri Police Department;
+Increase staffing at the Columbia Police Department and MUPD.

-Requesting that business owners complete a “letter of enforcement”;
+Request that every downtown business owner complete a letter of enforcement.

 University of Missouri System President Mun Choi wrote a letter to city and county leaders after the shooting early Saturday, urging action and saying he planned to get Kehoe involved.
 City officials have responded with the idea of a task force and other plans, including increased patrols.

-Choi has also invited city leaders to walk with him downtown late Saturday into Sunday.
+Choi has also invited city leaders to walk with him downtown late Saturday night into Sunday.